 Hip dysplasia is a condition where the femur (the bone in the upper rear leg) doesn’t fit smoothly into the hip socket.
 This causes the grinding of the hip joint over a period of time.
 This condition can be extremely painful and limit your Husky’s ability to run and move as he should.

 Miniature Siberian Husky Price

-In addition to the purchase price you need to consider how you will get the puppy home.
 You can drive across the country to pick it up yourself, if you have the time and gas money.
-The USA breeder is in North Carolina.
 Alternatively (and perhaps more practical) you can have the puppy air-freighted to you via commercial passenger airlines.
 This will attract handling fees between $100-150, plus the cost of the flight ($200-400).

 Whichever way you look at it the Miniature Siberian Husky is not a cheap puppy.
 Prices are likely to remain high for many years to come until breeding stock increases.

 The Yearly Cost of Owning a Mini Husky

 Bringing home a Miniature Husky puppy is definitely pricey, but you also need to factor in the cost of care for this dog from puppyhood to adulthood.

 For food, you should expect to feed your Husky no more than 2 cups of dry food per day.
 Since there are about 4 cups of kibble in every pound of dry food, a 30-pound bag of Purina Pro Plan Sensitive Skin and Sensitive Stomach Dry Dog Food might last you a good two months.
 So expect to spend around $25 a month on dry food.